Archer Heights, Chicago: Government

-Alderman Edward M. Burke has been serving the 14th ward for over 50 years.
-Alderman Ricardo Muñoz serves the 22nd ward of Chicago.
-Michael R. Zalewski is the Alderman for the 23rd ward.
+Alderman Edward M. Burke served the 14th ward of Chicago for over 50 years.Jeylú Gutiérrez represents the eastern part of Archer Heights and was elected alderman for the 14th ward in the 2023 election and is currently serving 14th Ward.
+Alderman Michael D. Rodriguez serves the 22nd ward on the Western part of Archer Heights.
+Michael R. Zalewski is the alderman for the 23rd ward.

-Archer Heights is also represented in the 1st district of the Illinois Senate and House, their Senator is Assistant Majority Leader, Democrat Antonio Munoz and their House Rep. is Assistant Majority Leader, Democrat Daniel J. Burke.
+Archer Heights is also represented in the 1st district of the Illinois Senate and House, their Senator is Democrat Javier Loera Cervantes and their House Rep. is Assistant Majority Leader, and 14th Ward Democratic Committeeman Aaron Ortiz.
+Alma Anaya is the Cook County Commissioner from the 7th District.